LOWE Introduces New Ambassador Scheme

 ‘Placemakers’ are the people who make a house into a home, a postcode into a community.
 They fill the local area with sound, colour and culture.
 From musicians and artists, to small business owners and creators, they deserve our support.

-The selection process for our first 12 ambassadors is already underway.
-I’m excited about the ways we can support their cause.
+I’m excited about the ways we can support these Ambassadors causes.
 We’ll keep you updated with our choices and how we’re supporting them.

 Founder & Director